 Introduction to the Issue

 Best practices have been a topic of much discussion in the development community in recent years.
 Popular buzz words in this discussion include “holistic,” “participatory,” and “sustainable.”
-Development agencies are beginning to realize the importance of involving the people in the development process, but there is still much discussion about the best approach to take in this endeavor.
+Development agencies realize the importance of involving the people in the development process, but there is still much discussion about the best approach to take in this endeavor.
 This begs the question: What is the best way to transform communities and ensure that this transformation will last?

 In various conversations with the staff of an NGO called Delhi House Society (DHS), the issue of true and lasting transformation has come up many times.
 In order to see sustainable change, the staff believes there needs to be an inward (and, more specifically, spiritual) transformation of mind and heart.
 A desire and decision to change must first come from among the people if development programs are going to be effective in communities long-term.
 Essentially, a change needs to occur at the worldview level.
 For those living with addictive behaviors, drowning in fatalism, or living a life of dependence on NGO or government aid, true transformation will not come unless this happens.

+This organization referred to the transformative power of Jesus.
 I was interested in learning more about how to bring about community transformation through the transformative power of Jesus, so I decided to investigate how different organizations in Delhi are attempting this.
 One development program that I found to be particularly intriguing was one of Delhi House Society’s own – a men’s rehabilitation center called Sewa Ashram.
 At Sewa Ashram, they have community support groups called Life Groups.
 These groups use a conversational format to address worldview issues that hinder progress in the recovery process and provide the men with the social support necessary to make positive behavior changes.

 Inspired by Sewa Ashram’s Life Groups, I chose to specifically seek out organizations in Delhi that were using a conversation-based development approach within a community group setting.
 In this research, I have explored the role that conversation plays in worldview change, and how this process can bring about lifestyle transformation.
 Along with conversation, I have also attempted to identify any other community group dynamics that promote worldview change and ultimately lead to behavior change and improved well-being.